Keep in Touch!

 Another good place to see these birds and other migrating waterfowl is at the wetlands of the Mink River, protected and managed by The Nature Conservancy, and in adjoining Rowley's Bay at the northern end of the Door Peninsula.
 Redhead, scaup (both greater and lesser), bufflehead, red-breasted merganser and goldeneye are just some of the ducks that visit this area in March and April.

-A good location to see ducks in southern Wisconsin is Lulu Lake, a Conservancy preserve protecting a pristine kettle lake that attracts waterfowl.
+A good location to see ducks in southern Wisconsin is Lulu Lake, a TNC preserve protecting a pristine kettle lake that attracts waterfowl.

 Ducks and geese are not the only water birds that return to Wisconsin in the spring.
 Several wetland preserves provide excellent opportunities for watching wading birds, including the largest and rarest in North America: whooping cranes.
 Whooping cranes were reintroduced at Necedah National Wildlife Refuge in central Wisconsin in 2001 as part of a national effort to establish additional flocks of these critically endangered birds within their historic range.
 Cranes raised at Necedah were guided on their first migration to wintering grounds in Florida by biologists piloting an ultralight aircraft alongside the birds.
 The cranes now return to Wisconsin from Florida every April and May.